 - Vanilla Extract – For a boost of flavor.

-- Pumpkin Puree – Make sure that your pumpkin puree contains only one ingredient: Pumpkin.
+- Pumpkin Puree – Make sure that your pumpkin puree (my favorite!) contains only one ingredient: Pumpkin.
 If you’re not sure which one to get, we are here to help you.
 Take a look at our guide on How to Roast Pumpkin and Make Pumpkin Puree.

 How To Make Keto Pumpkin Cheesecake Cupcakes

 Following these simple steps, these almond flour pumpkin cheesecake cupcake bites will completely satisfy your sweet tooth and definitely impress your guests.